Lying Quad Stretch

 More stable than standing.

-Keep hips stacked for optimal results.
+Keep hips stacked vertically.

 Common Lying Quad Stretch mistakes